 What is a Quick Reference Guide?

 A Quick Reference Guide is a handy document or manual that gives users easy access to information needed to complete specific tasks.
+A quick reference guide can also serve as a step by step guide, helping users navigate through specific tasks efficiently.
 They are designed to be user-friendly and are typically not very wordy.
 Instead, they use detailed pictures and short sentences to convey information effectively.

 Imagine you’re working on a personal project over the weekend, like renovating your bathroom, building cabinets, or doing some general woodworking.
 You might need to buy new power tools when old ones wear out.
 Some of these tools can be complex to use and maintain, especially those with multiple functions.
 Thankfully, most tools come with quick reference guides that clearly explain what each function does and how to use them properly.